jesseabdul/github_fork_network/README.md

 	_ check if we can get rid of type for owners in the processing code (DB only) these are likely unique ids for both sets of objects combined

+	_ ** how do we handle 404 responses?
+		Just continue to process the other repos/owners but don't update the repo/owner with processed_yn = 1?

+		repo_request_loop() is running with parent_repo_id = X then we can ignore the problem and just not update the current repo as processed_yn = 1
+			//we know this is a fork url processing

+			if repo_request_loop() is running with